2bllw8/anemo/README.md

 stand-alone file manager user interface, it hooks into various components of Android making it feel like a native part of the operative system.
 It also includes a simple text editor for editing text files on the device.
-Moreover it provides ways for the user to export contents from other apps and save them files.
+Moreover it provides ways for the user to export contents from other apps and save them as files.

 ## Features